randombits-dev/micro-storage/client/src/content/docs/docs/9-roadmap.md

 ### 2. Allow paying with other tokens

 Using Chainlink Price Feeds, we can allow users to pay with other tokens, such as LINK, ETH, or DAI.

+### 3. Allow sharing of storage accounts

+Allow users to create multiple storage accounts, with the ability to share them with other users by sharing the NFT.